There are a massive number of effects of climate change.

 Even worse, although Lake Chad was once one of the largest lakes in the world, it could disappear in about 20 years.

 The shrinking of lakes caused millions of people to immigrate to new locations.
 In many cases, children are forced to travel several kilometers on a daily basis to obtain drinking water.

 Mass desertification is occurring at an increasing rate and is one of the least known effects of climate change.

 Millions of square kilometers of once agricultural land have become barren.
 Any lakes or rivers in its path have disappeared.

-There are over a 100 countries, primarily in Africa, Asia and Latin America that are currently affected by desertification.
+There are over 100 countries, primarily in Africa, Asia, and Latin America that are currently affected by desertification.